 Applications are to be submitted through the appropriate Faculty Office or University Research Institute by the lead investigator.
 All applications must be approved by the relevant Faculty Executive Dean or Research Institute Executive Director.

-Applications will then be ranked before being sent onto the Office of the Pro Vice Chancellor (Research and Innovation) for a final funding decision by the Selection Committee.
-The Selection Committee will comprise the DVC (Research) and selected members of the University Research Committee.
+Applications will then be ranked before being sent to the Office of the Pro Vice-Chancellor (Research and Innovation) for a final funding decision by the Selection Committee.
+The Selection Committee will comprise the Pro Vice-Chancellor (Research and Innovation) and selected members of the University Research Committee.

 The following considerations will be included as part of the review process:

-- How are applications aligned to the Charles Sturt Research Strategy?
+- How are applications aligned with the Charles Sturt Research Strategy?

 - Are applications directly related to or stemming from projects that are externally funded, or likely to lead to new externally funded projects?

 - Does the application have support from a number of researchers and show potential to support multiple research projects?
 Multi-disciplinary applications are particularly encouraged.

 - Will a successful application enhance current collaborations or lead to new collaborative projects within Charles Sturt University?